dhborus/Midcentury/Thoughts.md

 5. Emphasize the issue of loneliness as reworking whether society was too little or too much present.
 Touched upon the relationship of modernity and the self, of course.

 5. And, of course, delineate paragraphs, unless I go with Ulysses.
-Probably won't, although it would be nice to try Zettlr or Atom.
+Probably won't, although it would be nice to try Zettlr or Atom.[@brick1986a, 56.]

 ### Computer process